Teki Paki: Development and release

 A Sega Mega Drive conversion of Teki Paki was announced to be under development by Toaplan and previewed in late 1992 through multiple screenshots on video game magazines such as Beep!
-MegaDrive.
-However, the conversion was never released for unknown reasons and the only remaining proofs of its existence besides screenshots are a promotional flyer as well as a promotional recording featuring the only known gameplay footage of this version.
-A Super Famicom port was also planned but never released.
+MegaDrive, but the conversion was never released for unknown reasons and the only remaining proofs of its existence besides screenshots are a promotional flyer as well as a promotional recording featuring the only known gameplay footage of this version.
 In 2021, the game was included in the Kyukyoku Tiger-Heli compilation for Nintendo Switch and PlayStation 4 as part of M2's Toaplan Arcade Garage label, and as a free download for the physical versions, featuring several additions exclusive in the collection.
-Teki Paki is planned to be included as part of the Toaplan Arcade 1 compilation for Evercade.
+Teki Paki was included as part of the Toaplan Arcade 1 compilation for Evercade.